 Is the Ryobi ONE+ HP 18V Brushless Reciprocating Saw better than the Craftsman V20 Reciprocating Saw?

 It depends on your priorities.
 The Ryobi PBLRS01B outperforms the Craftsman in cutting speed, motor efficiency, and runtime per charge -- the brushless motor and orbital action are real advantages for regular or heavy use.
-The Craftsman CMCS300B is lighter, less expensive, and cross-compatible with DeWalt 20V batteries, making it the better choice for occasional use and for DeWalt ecosystem owners.
+The Craftsman CMCS300B is lighter and less expensive if you already own Craftsman V20 batteries.
 Both are solid tools; the decision hinges on your use pattern and battery situation.

-No. Ryobi ONE+ and Craftsman V20 batteries are not cross-compatible.
-Craftsman V20 batteries are cross-compatible with DeWalt 20V MAX tools, which is a significant advantage if you own DeWalt equipment.
+No. Ryobi ONE+ and Craftsman V20 batteries are separate platforms, and Craftsman V20 batteries are not directly interchangeable with DeWalt 20V MAX tools.
 Using batteries in tools they weren't designed for -- whether through forced fitting or third-party adapters -- risks equipment damage and voids warranties.

 Which reciprocating saw is better for a homeowner vs. a professional?